You’ve never been to counselling before…

 How long can I have?
 I’ve got so much I need to talk about!

 It’s important to remember that a therapy session has an impact, particularly if you’ve never shared your inner thoughts and feelings with anyone before.
 For individual therapy, 50 minutes is usually plenty of time to go over things, leaving you the rest of the week to process it all.
-When I work with two people together, my sessions are 70 minutes.
+When I work with two people together, my sessions are up to 90 minutes.

 Can I come every two weeks or monthly, or just when I feel like it?